kinow/kinoshita.eti.br/content/_index.md

 3D, UI/UX, data visualization, and writing.
 Much of the way I draw and paint was imprinted on me by my late big brother [Joe Lauviah Morbitus Mortiferus](https://youtu.be/wLhsyyN7T2Q?t=14) (he would still want to be called that way, <i>shrugs</i>).
-I use mixed media, but I tend to use more charcoal, graphite, and ink for traditional arts.
-For digital arts I use Blender, ClipStudio, Krita, and GIMP.
+I use mixed media, but tend to use more charcoal, graphite, and ink for traditional arts.
+For digital arts I use GIMP, Krita, Blender, ClipStudio Paint, and Inkscape.

 In computer programming, I write code in Java, Python, JavaScript, PHP, and a few other languages.
 I am interested in natural language processing,